 Nofollow and do-follow backlinks

 These will be the two main backlink types that you’ll likely encounter when building your repertoire of backlinks.
 Here is what the linking code looks like for each one:

-Additionally, if there is nothing specified in the HTML code as either ‘nofollow’ or ‘dofollow’, you can assume it is automatically a dofollow link.
+Additionally, if there is nothing specified in the HTML code as a ‘nofollow’, then it is automatically a dofollow link by default.

 The ‘rel’ part here within the HTML code helps Google and other search engines determine whether or not the link should have an impact or influence on the target link’s ranking in that particular search engine.

 Nofollow links will instruct search engine bots to not change the ranking of that hyperlink within their search engine indexing.
 This just helps to prevent spammy backlink farming so that people are seeing high-quality content when they put in their query and not sites that have a large backlink gathering but poor quality content.

 It was introduced in 2005 by Google’s Matt Cutts and Blogger’s Jason Shellen to stop comment spam in blogs as the same restrictions and rules we experience today just aren’t the same as they were before.
 PageRank was an easy system to abuse with black hat SEO tactics and the quality of these backlinks did not matter, only the volume did.

 As you can imagine, the comments section of lots of blogs looked like many people’s spam folder in their email today – utter garbage.